JeremyWMurphy/Cleaning-Data-PRoject/CodeBooke.md

 The original raw data was acquired from two sensors, the accelerometer and the gyroscope.

 # The run_analysis.R code

+This script uses the dplyr package, and loads it at the start.

 This code reads in the unzipped data, downloaded from the link above under the assumption that the unzipped folder is placed in the current working directory.